aiya000/vrcss-fovfix/README.md

 - zsh (PR to support bash is welcome)
 - ImageMagick

+## Why for Linux?

+This tool is designed for Linux (meaning environments that can run zsh scripts and have ImageMagick).

+That's because I thought it would be a disappointing to install ImageMagick on Windows just for this purpose.

+In a Linux environment, you will probably use ImageMagick more frequently than in Windows.
+I am one of them.

+For users who mainly use Windows, you can use the original version described below.

+The original version has some limitations, such as not being able to specify the FOV, but it is still perfectly usable.

 ## :star: Original code and Respects :star:

 This repository code is a fork of [chigirits/README.md](https://gist.github.com/chigirits/55d6eed4396ed5da64878af2b43111ed).